The Patriot John Talley

 Private John Talley was one of many who fought in that war.
 A Virginian, he served with the 3rd Continental Light Dragoons under the command of LtCol William Washington.
 He died in 1843 in Perry County, Tennessee.
 His grave eventually disappeared.

-Wanting to move him and the others (one is his wife, the other two are unknown) to a cemetery where they would receive the care and respect they deserve, in April 2023, I petitioned the Court for permission to relocate the graves.
+Wanting to move him and the others (one is his wife, the other two are unknown) to a cemetery where they would receive the respect they deserve, in April 2023, I petitioned the Court for permission to relocate the graves.
 In June 2024, the Court approved my request.
-On October 14, 2024 after trying to meet the court deadline for the removal and finding myself without time to complete this as I wished, I asked my attorney to file a motion to dismiss my petition.
+On October 14, 2024 after trying to meet the court deadline for the removal and finding myself without time, money, or patience to complete this as all had agreed, I directed my attorney to file a motion to dismiss my petition.

 Finding and saving Private Talley's grave does more than add one more site to the SAR list.
 Or, for that matter, to FindaGrave.com or Billiongraves.com.
 It reinforces the foundation of our national heritage, 250 years after he and others like him helped establish our nation.
 Finding and saving the resting sites of those early Patriots enables future generations to remember their sacrifice and to know that freedom is not free.
 It has a cost.

-However, there was one other step left that enabled his descendants to honor him: establishing a memorial site where the reinterned graves would have gone had I been able to remove them as I wanted.
+Rather than risk having John disappear into the abyss of history, his descendants took an extra step to honor him: they established a memorial where the reinterned graves would have gone had I removed them as I had planned.
 So on October 19, 2024, 30 descendants met at The Charles Talley Memorial Cemetery near Pleasantville.
-There, with the help of the U.S. Army Honor Guard and a firing detail from American Legion Post #254 in Collinwood, the descendants turned lemons into lemonade.
+There, with the help of the U.S. Army Honor Guard from Ft.
+Campbell and a firing detail from American Legion Post #254 in Collinwood, the descendants turned lemons into lemonade.